Skip to main content Skip to office menu Skip to footer

 Projects Funded

-Between 1991 and 2021, the ENRTF has provided over $875 million to nearly 1,800 projects around the state.
+Between 1991 and 2024, the ENRTF has provided approximately $1.1 billion to over 1,700 projects around the state.
 Funded projects fall into the following broad subject areas:

 • Agriculture/Forestry/Mining